FARIDJADDA/FARIDJADDA/README.md

 Python Developer / Data analyst
 -------------
-* 🌍  I'm based in France
+* 🌍  Based in France
-* 🧠  I'm learning Univers of big data actually in Data Science...
+* 🧠  Immerse yourself in a captivating world where data development and engineering come together.

 ### Badges